 I have registered my own domain fwiarda.com at Network Solutions (see http://www.networksolutions.com/).
 Within this domain:

-To install Fedora Core 6 Linux on the USB flash drive regular Windows laptop or desktop computer is used.
+To install CentOS 8 Linux on the USB flash drive regular Linux laptop or desktop computer is used.
 The server hardware is not needed for this.

 Two partitions are created on the flash drive: